Here you can find the detailed instruction on how to convert data from different database types to Microsoft Excel in Exportizer software.

 2. Register and open your source database.

-3. Choose a table or tables to export or write and execute your SQL query or queries.
 Please note that exporting multiple datasets at a time is available in Exportizer Enterprise only.

 6. Specify a target file (for multi-table exporting, you can specify a folder, where the target files will be created) and needed export parameters.